 Study the weather-

 Make a small weather station and measure rainfall, wind direction, and temperature.
 Record these over time to see how the weather changes in your area.
-Compare notes with friend or cousin who lives in a different city.
+Compare notes with a friend or cousin who lives in a different city.
 Children can also watch news channels, read newspapers to understand the meteorological department.

 Play with science-

 Roll cars down an incline.
 Mix vinegar and baking soda.
 Examine ants on the sidewalk.
 Compare rocks.
-Many of usual childhood activities are just examples of science.
+Many of the usual childhood activities are just examples of science.
 Have fun with it!

 Play board games-

 This activity is good for all the times of the year.
-Children can call in kids from the neighborhood, they all can exchange their board games and any time that parents join in, they get more excited.
+Children can call in kids from the neighbourhood, they all can exchange their board games and any time that parents join in, they get more excited.